AXIANSDO/deploy-api-client-automation-logs/README.md

 1. AXIANS provides `CLIENT_ID` and `AUTOMATION_TOKEN`
 2. customer deploys this stack
-3. customer creates the approved automation in the local API
+3. customer registers the approved automation in the local API
 4. customer stores the resulting `automation_id`
 5. customer updates scripts, playbooks, jobs, or workflows to post executions to the local API